Sauerland: Tourism

-Sauerland has become a popular tourist area, attracting many visitors from the Ruhr Area and relatively close Netherlands.
+Sauerland has become a popular tourist area, attracting many visitors from the Ruhr Area and relatively nearby Netherlands.
 The forests and picturesque small towns are attractive for hikers and outdoor sports.
-There are more than 30,000 km of tagged hiking trails in Sauerland region maintained by Sauerland hiking association (SGV).
-Some of the towns have the title Bad (Spa) because of their good air quality and stimulating climate.
+There are more than 30,000 km of tagged hiking trails in the Sauerland region, maintained by the Sauerland hiking association (SGV).
+Some of the towns have the title of Bad (Spa) because of their good air quality and stimulating climate.
 Winter sports are popular in the Sauerland.
-The bob sleigh track in Winterberg is widely known in Germany, as well as the ski jumping in Willingen.
+The bobsleigh track in Winterberg is widely known in Germany, as well as the ski jumping in Willingen.
 Sauerland also has a successful theme park called Fort Fun.

 Balve Cave is one of the biggest prehistorical caves of Europe and is situated in Balve.
 The largest accessible limestone cave outside the Alps is the Atta Cave in Attendorn.

 Transport

 The Sauerland can be reached by car or train.
 The drive either via the BAB 4 from Cologne or via the BAB 45 and BAB 46 from Dortmund, takes about one hour; from Kassel or Frankfurt-Rhine-Main (via the Sauerlandlinie) the journey takes about two hours.
 The closest commercial airport is Dortmund Airport.